Periodic Signals in Binary Microlensing Events: Microlensing by a Rotating Binary Lens

-where $\omega_{\rm orb}=\frac{2\pi}{T_{\rm orb}}$ is defined as the orbital frequency and ``$-$'' sign is adopted for prograde motion while ``$+$'' sign corresponds to retrograde motion.
+where $\omega_{\rm orb}=\frac{2\pi}{T_{\rm orb}}$ is defined as the orbital frequency of the binary lens and ``$-$'' sign is adopted for prograde motion while ``$+$'' sign corresponds to retrograde motion.
 Finally, the angle between the source position and the axis of the binary is then

 The distance from the source to the center of mass in the lens plane, $u(t)$ is given by Eq. \eqref{eq:u}.
 Note that the position of the source in the co-rotating lens plane is simply